February 10, 2022, 2:00 p.m.

 - The conference will then break into smaller concurrent sessions where students giving slide presentations will share their work in 15 minute slots (with time left for a Q&A).

-- Following the slide presentations, the conference will convene in the Connector building where students who have chosen the poster presentation format will present their work.
+- Following the slide presentations, the students who have chosen the poster presentation format will present their work.

 - Reception: The event includes a reception during the poster presentation so that guests can nibble and sip as they work their way around the room to engage the student presenters.